TedHusted/awake/awake.md/awake.md

 Despite the light-years, Vanir culture is sustained by the ansible network.
 Instant communication keeps the people together, even if travel between the colonies takes years.

+Venn pauses the flyer playing on his laptop.

 “A colony?
-Are you sure?”
+Elara, are you sure?”

 “Yes.
 The planet is only forty light years from Othala.
 The Elysium is brand new.
-Just back from a shake-down cruise.
-They are looking for 24,000 volunteers.”
+Just back from a shake-down cruise. “ Elara held out her hand, palm up, all three fingers curving.
+“They are looking for 24,000 volunteers.”

 “But, Terra?
 It’s an outpost colony.
 We’ll have to spend most of the time inside.”